How to Record a Live Stream – Everything You Need to Know in 2025

 The reason for this is that OVPs record to redundant RAID-based servers.
 You also maintain control and rights to all your content when you stream with a professional OVP like Dacast.
 In that sense, it’s a win-win.

-Only some video hosting platforms offer live stream recording, so make sure to review all the features of the platform and plan you have before you try to record your live streams.
+Only some video hosting platforms offer live stream recording, so make sure to review all the features of the platform and the plan you have before you try to record your live streams.

-How to Record Live Streams via Dacast
+How to Record a Live Stream on Dacast

 auto archive streaming